Gilso-nite in Oil Gas Drilling

 Conclusion

-Gilsonite is a mineral material that has a lower price than bitumen.
-Gilsonite can be used as a modifier of bitumen to improve performance-related properties of asphalt concrete.
+Gilso-nite is a mineral material that has a lower price than bitumen.
+Natural Asphalt can be used as a modifier of bitumen to improve performance-related properties of asphalt concrete.
 In this study, the moisture sensitivity of gilsonite-modified mixtures was evaluated using Fourier transform infrared spectroscopy and modified Lottman tests.
 The results of this study are as follows:

 TSR values than control asphalt mixtures which results in higher resistance to moisture damage.
 Therefore, the use of gilsonite-modified mixtures is recommended in humid areas